-The organization “Solving the E-waste Problem” (StEP) recently released a report revealing the worldwide toll of discarded electronics.
+The organization “Solving the E-waste Problem” (StEP) recently released a new report revealing the worldwide toll of discarded electronics.
 Electronics are constantly getting revamped and upgraded, and what do people do with their outdated device?
 Throw it away.
-In 2012, global sales of new equipment included 239 million televisions, 444 million computers and tablets, and 1.75 billion mobile phones, according to the technology resource firm Gartner.
-This growing trend is projected to get worse if consumers don’t start to recycle old TVs and other electronics.

 What is E-Waste?

-E-waste, or electronic waste, refers to all types of electrical and electronic equipment.
-It includes items such as TVs, computers, microwaves, coffee makers, printers, entertainment systems, and cell phones.
+So, what is e-waste?
+E-waste, or electronic waste, refers to all types of electrical and consumer electronics.
+It includes electronic products such as TVs, computers, computer monitors, microwaves, coffee makers, printers, entertainment systems, and smartphones.

 A Look at the Stats

 StEP came up with the first of its kind e-waste world map that provides comparable data on how much e-waste is generated by many countries around the world.
-They found that the United States and China were responsible for nearly half the world’s total volume of e-waste in 2012.
-The total amount of e-waste is expected to jump 33% in the next 5 years.
+They found that the United States and China were responsible for nearly half the world’s total volume of e-waste..
+While there is a concerted global effort to reduce the amount of e-waste produced, there is more that consumers can do to help improve our environment.

-If you want to contribute to a decrease in e-waste, recycle old TV consoles, cell phones, and all other electronics.
-According to the Environmental Protection Agency, recycling 1 million cell phones can recover 50 lbs of gold, 550 lbs of silver, and 20,000 lbs of copper.
+If you want to contribute to a decrease in e-waste, recycle old TV consoles, cell phones, hard drives, and all other electronics.
+According to the Environmental Protection Agency, recycling 1 million smartphones can recover 75 lbs of gold, 772 lbs of silver, and 35,274 lbs of copper natural resources.

 DataShield is committed to protecting the environment through our electronic recycling.
-When you recycle old TVs, we properly dispose of the hazardous materials and recycle the rest according to the guidelines set by the EPA.
-Bring your old electronics to us today to get recycled.
+When you recycle old electronic devices, we properly dispose of the hazardous materials and recycle the rest according to the guidelines set by the EPA.
+Bring your old computer screens, hard drives, smartphones and tablets to us today to get them properly recycled.